Code-Institute-Submissions/Project3-7/README.md

   -
 - Set up in GitHub and give name

-The in Heroku under deploy tab you can connect to GitHub using the name you set uo in gitHUb
+Then in Heroku under deploy tab you can connect to GitHub using the name you set uo in gitHUb

 The database is stored using MLAb